-- Grills may be used only when beyond 25 feet from any building and/or entrance - Grills may only be used on cement or grass areas.
+- a.
+Grills may be used only when beyond 25 feet from any building and/or entrance. - b.
+Grills may only be used on cement or grass areas.
 Grill may not be used on or under any wooden structure.
 Grills are not permitted on balconies.

-GUESTS/VISITATION
+GUESTS/ VISITATION

-A "guest" is defined as any person who is not assigned by the Office of Residence Life to live in the room or apartment.
+A "guest" is defined as any person who is not assigned by the Office of Housing and Residence Life to live in the room or apartment.

 - a.
 Guests are expected to adhere to all university policies.
 The hosting resident is responsible for providing guests with policy information. - b.
-The hosting resident assumes full responsibility for, and will be held accountable for, the behavior of his/her guest. - c.
+The hosting resident assumes full responsibility for, and will be held accountable for, the behavior of their guests and visitors. - c.
 Guests involved in policy violations may be banned from residential areas. - d.
 Residents must accompany guests at all times. - e.
 The rights of roommates must be respected at all times. - f.
 All roommates must discuss and agree to guest privileges. - g.
-Guests may stay overnight only two nights in any fourteen-night period without prior authorization from the Hall Director.
+Residents may have one guest stay up to two nights within any fourteen-night period, without prior authorization from the Hall Director.
+Overnight guests are restricted to a maximum of four (4) nights per month.
 Action will be taken to correct any inappropriate behavior.
-This may include immediate removal of a guest or limiting future guest privileges.

-- h.
-Guests may occupy housing beds only with the consent of the individual to whom the bed is assigned. - Guests and visitors may not be in possession of resident room keys or Ranger Cards.
+This may include immediate removal of a guest or limiting future guest privileges. - h.
+Guests may occupy housing beds only with the consent of the individual to whom the bed is assigned. - i.
+Guests and visitors may not be in possession of resident room keys or Ranger Cards.